Carolyn A Bergstrom, Ph.D.

 - 2008-2009, International Polar Year Postdoctoral Fellow, University of Alaska Southeast

 How does natural selection maintain phenotypic variation within marine species?
 What role do ecological interactions like predation and competition play?
 My research interests are broadly concerned with these questions.
-More specifically, I investigate (1) how ecological interactions in the ocean orchestrate relationships between form, function, and fitness, (2) the ecofunctional implications of bilateral asymmetries, and (3) the interaction between phenotypic plasticity and heritable variation.
+More specifically, I investigate (1) how ecological interactions in the ocean orchestrate relationships between form, function, and fitness, (2) the ecofunctional implications of bilateral asymmetries, and (3) the impact glacial melt-water has on estuarine fish communities.
 I explore these topics with a variety of techniques, including morphometrics and behavioral observations, field experiments, multivariate statistics, stable isotope analyses, and experimental assessment of fitness.